Melldok/Melldok/README.md

 **` Developer/Designer/Learner `**

 Hello there!
-I am a Full-Stack Developer bases in Madrid, Spain.
+I am a Full-Stack Developer at CLCircular.
 I Used to be a chef and travel the world with the F1 Team.
 I used to enjoy creating amazing dishes, now I enjoy creating amazing things that live on the web.
 I was born curious, so it's clear why I fell in love with learning new stuff everyday.
 I value intuitive interfaces, clean designs and fresh perspectives.
 I like problem solving and I am always up for a challenge! <br />

 We can talk in 🇪🇸, 🇺🇸 or 🇷🇸

+📌 Madrid Based.

 <br />
 <br />